Jerby-Lab/onboarding/README.md

         ssh SUNetID@scg.stanford.edu

+To mount SCG on Mac OSX, use the Finder (command-K) and paste in the following URL: `smb://samba.scg.stanford.edu`

+*IMPORTANT:* Please use SUNetID@stanford.edu as login (and not only your SUNet ID).
+Then, select the `lab_ljerby` folder to access the lab's directory on SCG.

 ## Storage - Oak

 Once you gain access to SCG or Sherlock, you should have access to Oak storage.
 Oak is file system where we store all of our data.
 More information here: https://uit.stanford.edu/service/oak-storage.